interstitialRedirectModalTitle

 Protecting Indiana's Oxbow Lakes

-The crescent-shaped oxbow lakes along the Wabash River in southwestern Indiana seem simple enough, yet these types of wetlands are hotspots of biodiversity.
-The oxbow lakes of the lower Wabash and White Rivers provide important habitat for river fish, many of which use these lakes as nurseries for their young.
-The oxbow lakes on the Lower Wabash and White Rivers are special because they are still in communication with the river, meaning that when the water rises, the lakes become an extension of the river, offering flood water storage and importing and exporting fish.
+The property also contains an important natural feature: about 1.5 miles of a 2.5-mile-long oxbow lake, which will bring the entire lake and most of its immediate watershed into the refuge.
+Crescent-shaped oxbow lakes seem simple enough, yet these types of wetlands are hotspots of biodiversity.
+Oxbow lakes provide important habitat for river fish, many of which use these lakes as nurseries for their young.
+Oxbow lakes are special because they are still in communication with their nearby rivers, meaning that when the water rises, the lakes become an extension of the river, offering flood water storage and importing and exporting fish.

 Be a Wetland Warrior